FSGModding/FSG_Mod_Assistant/README.md

 - __Missing__ : This mod is active or used in the savegame, but you do not have the file in your collection
 - __DLC__ : This mod is paid DLC content from Giants
 - __Version Mismatch__ : The version of the mod used in the savegame and the version in your collection don't match.
 For single player, this will fix itself on load, however, for multi-player play, this will prevent you from joining.

+__Special Note__ : Some classes of mods will almost always appear as "unused", even if they are in fact used - notable among them are mods that add the ability to buy already in-game consumables (bales, lime, fertilizer, etc) - so, when making a list of "unused" mods to deactivate, please pay special attention to what the mod does for you.

 ### Version Check